Where can you legally smoke CBD in Switzerland in 2026?

 A column by

-Cowboy, here’s a question that comes up every day at the saloon: “Sheriff, I bought some CBD—where can I smoke it?”
+Cowboy, a question that comes up every day at the saloon: “Sheriff, I bought some CBD—where can I smoke it?”
 Good question, but the answer isn’t that simple.
-Switzerland is a federal country, which means the rules aren’t the same in Geneva, Zurich, and Chur.
-Here’s the Sheriff’s 2026 Guide—factual, educational, and straight to the point.
+Switzerland is a federal country, which means that between Geneva, Zurich, and Chur, the rules aren’t the same.
+Here’s the Sheriff’s 2026 guide—factual, educational, and straight to the point.
 A quick disclaimer: this is just general information; if you have legal doubts, a real lawyer is better than a blog sheriff.

 The National Framework: the LStup and Its Famous 1%